 - Corporate videos and audios: need to bear in mind the duration and if the synchronisation of the text with other audiovisual elements is necessary.

 Even if, in general, marketing content is usually not technical, we have to take important decisions about the terminology.
-Knowing the project well allows us to make specific adaptations such as promoting words that form part of the brand voice, using or avoiding anglicisms and applying the terminology that you prefer.
+Knowing the project well allows us to make specific adaptations such as promoting words that form part of the brand voice, using or avoiding anglicisms, and applying the terminology that you prefer (whether you are the final client or a marketing agency).

 To successfully bring all these elements together, creativity is a must.
 Marketing pursues memorable messages, so we try to capture the attention of the audience with originality.
 The goal is to achieve differentiation to stand out from the crowd.